 Traveling to get to those potential memories can be a joy or a burden.
 Lately, it is both.
 We love to explore new places and try new food; but our method of arriving at these new places is becoming limited by our finances and our creaky joints.
 We chose to drive to Indy so we could stop for frequent breaks and snacks, stretching our limbs as needed.
 Unfortunately, the drive time one way is 14 hours, so we have to chop the distance into manageable segments.

 Outbound, we visited Erie, Pennsylvania.
 As a reward for traversing the whole length of New York state, we stayed at a beautiful hotel near Lake Erie which also has a highly-rated restaurant.
 The bed was soft, the food delicious, and the full moon rising over the adjacent marina was glorious.
-We were feeling spry enough the next morning to hit the road early, and wait until we reached Ohio to have our breakfast.

 On the whole, the Dwight D. Eisenhower Interstate Highway System is well designed and maintained.
 However, the maintenance always occurs in the same places we are passing.
 We soon grew tired of "Road Work Ahead" signs and miles of single lanes and uneven payment where the system was being upgraded for future travelers.
 Thankfully, we survived the road construction rigors and arrived safely in Indianapolis, capitol of flat, flat Indiana.